How to Start a Non-Profit Organization?

 - Market analysis – This section should describe the market landscape – the non-profit’s competitors, stakeholders, and a comprehensive SWOT analysis.

-- Marketing plan – A strong marketing plan is one of the key determinants of the non-profit’s success.
+- Marketing plan – A strong marketing plan is one of the key determinants of a non-profit’s success.
 It should include three things: who the non-profit will service, how it will identify these people, and how it will convince people to support the nonprofit.

 - Operational schedule – This is just another way of describing the location, necessary supplies and equipment, and the volunteers or staff that the non-profit will need.